baloian/robinhood-fifo/README.md

 # Alpaca FIFO
-This is a TypeScript library that provides functionality to calculate Alpaca trading gain or loss based on FIFO using Alpaca `<YYYYMMDD>.json` reports as inputs.
+This TypeScript library provides functionality to calculate [Alpaca Markets](https://alpaca.markets/) trading gains or losses based on FIFO using Alpaca `<YYYYMMDD>.json` reports as inputs.
 We do this because Alpaca no longer supports FIFO.

 ## Install
 ```bash